 Helping them to rationalise the experience may reduce the fear.
 The voices might be cruel, or telling them to hurt themselves.
 It’s important to tell them the voices aren’t real, and can’t cause them harm.
 It might be scary right now, but identifying that these are voices in their head is a vital distinction to make.
 It’s like having a panic attack – they’re not going to die.
 Repeating this, like a mantra, can give them the strength to ride out the experience.

-To find a professional counsellor or therapist, visit Counselling Directory or use the search box below.
+To find a professional counsellor or therapist, visit Counselling Directory.